BettercareHealth/bettercare/maternal-mental-health/test-6.md

 	1. They are confused and out of touch with reality and so cannot get help
 	1. They have the same access as everyone else so should have no more difficulties
 	1. The women may not feel worthy of support
-	1. They are supported by the Department of Social Development and so have good access to mental health care.
+	1. They are supported by the Department of Social Development and so have good access to mental health care
 4. How can a health worker support a woman with few resources?
 	1. Tell her to get a job
 	1. Listen to her, show kindness and respect
 	1. Inform her husband that she needs more care
-	1. There is nothing that can be done, that is the job of a scial worker
+	1. There is nothing that can be done, that is the job of a social worker
 5. What typical teenage behaviour can be confused with symptoms of mental illness?
 	1. Aggression or withdrawal
 	1. Chewing gum
 	1. Having acne
 	1. Being sexually active
-6. How can a health work support a pregnant teenager?
+6. How can a health worker support a pregnant teenager?
 	1. Tell her to behave like an adult; she is going to be a mother
 	1. Advise her to make better choices for her future
 	1. Warn her that she is irresponsible: sexually transmitted diseases and lack of contraception are dangerous